Obtained over $54 million in verdicts and settlements for clients

 The plaintiff was an electrician working on a barge docked in Port Arthur, Texas.
 He was working on a light fixture while standing on a ladder when he received a shock.
 As a result, he fell almost 20 feet, injuring his head, neck, back and leg.
 The defendant argued the accident was the electrician’s fault for not wearing proper fall protection and that his injuries were exaggerated.

 The plaintiff was a laborer who suffered burns to his arm and neck when an arc fire started where he was conducting work.
-Paul took all of the depositions in the case and did all of the briefing.
+Paul took all of the depositions in the case and did all of the briefings.

 A seaman suffered a severe back injury while working as an engineer aboard a vessel.
 The case resolved in less than 12 months.

 The diver sustained a back injury while hoisting up diving equipment.
 The injuries required the diver to undergo lower back surgery.
-The settlement was successful, considering some preexisting back conditions that the worker had as well as a history of lower wage earnings.
+The settlement was successful, considering some preexisting back conditions that the worker had as well as a history of lower-wage earnings.

 The seaman’s severe back injury was a result of a slip and fall accident, causing him to fall aboard a research vessel.
 Due to the severity of his injuries, the seaman was required to undergo surgery to his low back.